 We all know it takes a very dedicated person to be a water/wastewater treatment plant operator.
 To diagnose and treat water when it’s difficult to determine where the bugs are, it’s truly a gift.
 Operators play an important role in the lives of our communities, and given their hectic day-to-day responsibilities, we do not always have the chance to express our appreciation for the hard work that they do.
 AWWAO would like to help by giving you the opportunity to say thank you.

-North and South Operator of the Year awards will be announced at the 19th Annual General Assembly and Training Conference Banquet, Wednesday March 26, 2014 at the Crowne Plaza Hotel in Niagara Falls, Ontario
+The awards were presented at the 19th Annual General Assembly and Training Conference Banquet, Wednesday March 26, 2014 at the Crowne Plaza Hotel in Niagara Falls, Ontario